lorforlinux/docs.beagleboard.io/books/pru-cookbook/03details/details.rst

 Problem
 ---------

-You want to **configure** the pins so the PRU inputs are accessable.
+You want to **configure** the pins so the PRU inputs are accessible.

 Solution
 ---------